walterfreeman/music/syllabus.md

     * The design and workings of the guitar
     * The "stick-slip" mechanism of violin bows, and orchestra strings
     * The piano and the harpsichord
-    * The sitar, and sympathetic vibrations
+    * The sitar, sympathetic vibrations, and the magic of modern digital pianos
   * Wind instruments
     * The difference between conical and cylindrical cavities
     * The great granddaddy of them all: the pipe organ